 After the initial hit identification, protein NMR or X-ray crystallography can be used to gain additional insights into the details of the interactions of the compound with the protein.
 Ligand efficiency and ligand binding energy may also be calculated.

-In silico methods provide means for the combination of pharmacophore and shape-based screening of compound libraries, ligand docking, scaffold hopping, QSAR analysis and ligand optimization, allowing substantial acceleration of the drug discovery process.
+Computational chemistry methods provide means for the combination of pharmacophore and shape-based screening of compound libraries, ligand docking, scaffold hopping, QSAR analysis and ligand optimization, allowing substantial acceleration of the drug discovery process.
 Our virtual library used in in silico screening contains millions of purchasable compounds.
-It has already been pre-filtered to remove e.g. reactive groups and too-lipophilic compounds.
+It has already been pre-filtered to remove e.g. reactive groups and compounds that are too ipophilic.

 A more detailed outline of various drug discovery strategies, which can be designed depending on the type of information at hands, is discussed in our drug discovery technology pages.

-Our in silico drug discovery services include (but are not limited to) the following options:
+Our computational chemistry and in silico drug discovery services include (but are not limited to) the following options:

 Recent publications that include contributions from SARomics Biostructures: